Wagner in Chicago Before Lyric

 Lyric Opera of Chicago gave its first performances in February of

-1954, so all anniversaries and notices of the company premieres date from
+1954, so all anniversaries and notices of the company premieres date

-since 1910, and before that there were many visits by touring companies
+companies since 1910, and before that there were many visits by touring

-loss of life — but opera had been heard and seen,
+— with no loss of life — but opera had

-and was now demanded by the public.
-By the 1890s, Chicago was the
+been heard and seen, and was now demanded by the public.
+By the 1890s,

-railway transfer point for just about everyone, and, as the hub of the nation,
+Chicago was the railway transfer point for just about everyone, and, as

-it heard opera in the newly-built Auditorium Theater on Congress.
+the hub of the nation, it heard opera in the newly-built Auditorium Theater

-This historic landmark was considered by Jean de Reszke** to be the finest
+on Congress.
+This historic landmark was considered by Jean de Reszke**

-theater in the world for acoustics, and historians regard the opening of
+to be the finest theater in the world for acoustics, and historians regard

 Until 1910, opera in Chicago was given by touring companies.